emilyjspencer/Bookmarks/README.md

  As a user,
  So that I can categorize my bookmarks,
  I want to add a tag to a bookmark

+ As a user,
+ So that I can find relevant bookmarks,
+ I want to filter my bookmarks by a tag
  ```